PRRIYAAA/StudentManagementApp/README.md

-# StudentManagementApp

-# 🎓 Student Management System
+# 🎓 Student Database Management System

 A web-based CRUD application to manage student records using Django framework.